PMP Certification Exam Preparation Guide: Resources & Tips

 Aim to get around 80% right on the simulators to confidently apply for the exam.

-There are 180 questions in the PMP exam.
-5 of them are trial, unscored questions that might be added to the main exam pool in the future.
+The updated exam version still has 180 questions.
+10 of them are trial, unscored questions that might be added to the main exam pool in the future.

 After the 60th and the 120th questions of the exam, you could take optional 10-minute breaks that don’t count toward your time.